dbushell/dbushell-2k15/src/data/blog/2009/2009-09-01-creative-packaging.md

 Creative Review unleashes some experimental packaging for their latest magazine.
 More exciting than a brown envelope.

-<p class="quote">"CR subscribers will notice something unusual about their CR package this month when it arrives on their doormats"</p>
+> "CR subscribers will notice something unusual about their CR package this month when it arrives on their doormats"

 I certainly did, it arrived in several pieces on my doormat.